 - Functional valvular regurgitation

-It takes little training to be able to visualize an effusion so take five minutes to watch this great video from Jacob Avila.
+It takes little training to visualize an effusion, so watch this great video from Jacob Avila for five minutes.

-I doubt any of us have easy access to cardiac MRI but it can certainly help clinch the diagnosis if it is in doubt.
-69% of cases of myocarditis in the Das et al. series had late phase gadolinium enhancement.
+I doubt any of us have easy access to cardiac MRI, but it can help clinch the diagnosis if it is in doubt.
+69% of cases of myocarditis in the Das et al. series had late-phase gadolinium enhancement.

 The Bottom Line

 Young people with a normal ECG and a normal troponin do not need any further workup.

 Those with an abnormal ECG AND/OR troponin AND who are haemodynamically stable should be followed up and ideally get an echocardiogram within 48 hours.

 Those who are not haemodynamically stable require more emergent imaging, not so much to define cause but define myocardial function.